ThirteenAG/WidescreenFixesPack/readme.md

 - Not compatible with Windows XP (without recompiling with `_xp` toolset and `/Zc:threadSafeInit-`).
 - For using with WINE, follow [this guide](https://cookieplmonster.github.io/setup-instructions/#proton-wine).
+- No need to accept this pull request.
+I did my github lesson. cenan54.